Types of Volumes

 For example to create a distributed volume with four storage servers using TCP.

-gluster volume create test-volume server1:/exp1 server2:/exp2 server3:/exp3 server4:/exp4 Creation of test-volume has been successful Please start the volume to access data
+# gluster volume create test-volume server1:/exp1 server2:/exp2 server3:/exp3 server4:/exp4 volume create: test-volume: success: please start the volume to access data

 To display the volume info

-2. Replicated Glusterfs Volume - In this volume we overcome the data loss problem faced in the distributed volume.
+2. Replicated Glusterfs Volume - In this volume we overcome the risk of data loss which is present in the distributed volume.
 Here exact copies of the data are maintained on all bricks.
 The number of replicas in the volume can be decided by client while creating the volume.
 So we need to have at least two bricks to create a volume with 2 replicas or a minimum of three bricks to create a volume of 3 replicas.
 One major advantage of such a volume is that even if one brick fails the data can still be accessed from its replicated bricks.
 Such a volume is used for better reliability and data redundancy.

 Create a Replicated Volume

-For example, to create a replicated volume with two storage servers:
+For example, to create a replicated volume with three storage servers:

-# gluster volume create test-volume replica 2 transport tcp server1:/exp1 server2:/exp2 Creation of test-volume has been successful Please start the volume to access data
+# gluster volume create test-volume replica 3 transport tcp \ server1:/exp1 server2:/exp2 server3:/exp3 volume create: test-volume: success: please start the volume to access data

 Distributed Replicated volume